Skip to main content

 Why work in Burundi?

-Burundi is experiencing a chronic crisis.
-The political situation remains tense, with a devastating impact on the economy.
+Burundi is experiencing a chronic crisis, with a devastating impact on the economy.
 Climate change results in less predictable agricultural seasons, and only half of the population has access to a sustainable source of drinking water.
 High population density and Burundi’s dependence on subsistence farming causes scarcity of land and triggers land conflicts, exacerbated by a large numbers of returned Burundian refugees from neighbouring countries.

 In Burundi, ZOA works with conflict and natural disaster affected populations in Makamba, Cibitoke and Rumonge.
-We target especially vulnerable farmer households, youth and primary schools.
+We target especially vulnerable farmer households and youth.
 Through our integrated approach, we support vulnerable people who are struggling to survive.
-We are active in the field of peacebuilding, food security and livelihoods, WASH and Education.
+We are active in the field of peacebuilding (especially land rights), food security and livelihoods and WASH.

 Promoting peace and stability